nfonsang/data-partitioning-and-emailing/README.md

 # Data Partitioning Plugin
 ![image](https://github.com/nfonsang/data-partitioning-and-emailing/assets/45580710/c7b9a8de-dc59-436b-b5db-c84432e89fa3)
-The plugin provides three recipe components for partitioning data into files, then writing the files to folders or emailing the data partitions as embbedded tables or attached files.
+The plugin provides three recipe components for partitioning data into files, then writing the files to folders or emailing the data partitions as embedded tables or attached files.
 # Data Partitioning Recipe
 This plugin recipe component partitions data and saves the partitions as CSV or EXCEL files in a managed folder.
 ![image](https://github.com/nfonsang/data-partitioning-and-emailing/assets/45580710/8d0a4bf9-313a-4d1c-a072-a95d89cf0df4)